 - " The station must be in H or P mode to enable this feature. - " The station receiving the OHVO call MUST be off-hook and in H mode. - " The receiving station must have OHVO enabled. - " When the receiving station responds via Camp On, all conditions and options available to Camp On apply.
-(Refer to "Camp On" on page 2-49 for more information). - " OHVO may be used to notify the receiving station of a transferred call (CO Line or Intercom) by announcing the call, then releasing to complete the transfer.
+(Refer to "Camp On" on page 2-48 for more information). - " OHVO may be used to notify the receiving station of a transferred call (CO Line or Intercom) by announcing the call, then releasing to complete the transfer.
 When this occurs, the receiving station need not respond to the OHVO. - " When a call is transferred via OHVO, the receiving station receives muted ringing after the transfer is complete. - " Any messages including Canned, Custom, or Silent Response text messaging may be used to respond to an OHVO call.
-The message appears on the calling station and receiving station LCD displays. - " If the calling station is a non-LCD telephone, the receiving station receives an error tone when responding via text messaging. - " The called station may press a flexible button programmed as a Text Message button, [633+#].
+The message appears on the calling station and receiving station LCD displays. - " If the calling station is a non-LCD telephone, the receiving station receives an error tone when responding via text messaging. - The called station may press a flexible button programmed as a Text Message button, [633+#].
 Press this flexible button and dial the 2-digit message number (31-51) to respond to the calling station.
 DTMF digits are not heard by either party. - When silent messaging is used to respond to an OHVO call, the existing call on the receiving station is not disconnected while the messages are being sent to the calling station. - " The calling station of an OHVO call must remain off-hook to receive silent messages.
 The calling station's voice transmit remains connected to the receiving station and may respond verbally to the text messages.
-The OHVO call ends when calling station goes on-hook.
+The OHVO call ends when calling station goes on-hook. - " If the receiving station is on-hook in speakerphone mode and a calling station initiates OHVO, the receiving station receives a Camp On warning tone and normal Camp On procedures are followed. - " The receiving station may send a message, and then press MUTE to talk to the calling station.
+Each time a message is sent, the splash tone sounds and both displays are updated. - " LEDs follow Camp On LED lamp sequences. - " OHVO does not function if receiving station is in Group Listening Mode. - " Only one station at a time can be programmed when using a flexible station number. - " When in Flash 51 programming, if you press HOLD without specifying a flexible number to be programmed, you will get the station that is in port/station 100.